 I am a professor of Psychology and a faculty affiliate of the Institute for Population Research.
-I am also a Fellow of the National Council on Family Relations.
+I am also a Fellow of the National Council on Family Relations and a member of the board of the Council on Contemporary Families.

 Scholarly Interests: coparenting, maternal gatekeeping, father-child relationships, transition to parenthood, child influences on family relationships